 - numeracy skills - strong mathematical ability is essential, especially for retail merchandisers.
 Make sure you're competent with Microsoft Excel and quick with mental arithmetic, ratios, percentages, margin calculations and currency exchanges.

 Many of these skills can be developed on a postgraduate course or through relevant work experience.
-To set your application apart make sure you have some previous experience of retail.
-This could be through a part-time job, an internship or a period of work shadowing.
+To set your application apart make sure you have some previous experience of retail, in the form of an internship, period of work shadowing or volunteering.
+A part-time retail job will provide invaluable experience and will go a long way to impressing potential employers.
+If you have a particular area of interest such as fashion, home wear, electricals etc, try to secure a job in a relevant retail setting.
+This will enhance your product knowledge and develop your trend-spotting skills.
 As buyers and merchandisers generally work in an office environment experience in a similar setting may also prove useful.

 What are my career options?

 It is possible to start at the bottom and work your way up without a degree, although progression may be slower.
 Within buying you will typically start as a buyer's admin assistant or trainee assistant buyer before progressing to assistant buyer and then on to a buyer job.